morningred88/Power-BI/Shaping_Data/PowerBI_Query_Editor.md

 * Transform tab: including tools to modify existing columns (splitting/grouping, transposing, extracting text, etc)
 * Add column tab: create new columns in your table.
 And you can define those new columns based on things like conditional rules or text operations, calculations, data operator, etc.

+## Upload a csv file to PowerBI

+Get data > Text/CSV file> select the CSV file in the computer.
+As soon as you select file, you will see the preview window.
+This has a couple of options worth paying attention to:

+* File origin
+* Delimiter
+* Data type detection: PowerBi takes a sneak peek and detect the data type.
+You can also select **Do not detect data types**, so you can manually add data types in the query editor.
+By default, PowerBI automatically detect the data types based on the first 200 rows.

+Then click **Transform Data** to land on the query editor page.
+You can bypass the query editor by clicking **Load** button directly to load the table to the workbook.
+But launching power editor is a great way to make sure things look good.